 Carrots offer you a host of health benefits as it is rich in a number of vital nutrients.
 Some of the most important health benefits that carrots provide are reduced cholesterol, reduces risk of heart attacks, prevents cancer, improves vision and reduces signs of immature aging.

-The most commonly eaten part is the taproot but the green part is sometimes eaten as well.
+The most commonly eaten part of carrot is taproot but the green part is sometimes eaten as well.
 The most commonly eaten variety of carrot is the domesticated variation of the wild species and is native to Europe and Southwestern Asia.

 Carrots are mainly composed of water and carbohydrates and carbohydrates consist of starch and sugar like sucrose and glucose.
 Carrots derive their nutritional benefits from beta-carotene and fiber that are present in them.

 Beta-carotenoids present in carrots help to fight different types of cancer.
 Studies have shown that smokers who do not consume carrots have 3 times the risk of acquiring lung cancer compared to those who eat carrots.
 Consumption of beta-carotene also helps to inverse the development of colon cancer.

 Deficiency of Vitamin A causes the outer segments of the eye’s photoreceptors to deteriorate and causes damage to your eyes.
 Carrot contains high content of beta-carotenes and this helps to overcome the Vitamin A deficiencies.

 People susceptible to Type-2 diabetes may be able to reduce the risk of developing the condition by consuming beta-carotene (found in carrots).
 Carrots have carotenoids which inversely affect insulin resistance and thus lower blood sugar and help diabetic patients to lead a happy and healthy life.

 Carrots have a healthy amount of dietary fiber in their roots and, thus, its consumption will surely improve your digestive processes.
 The movement of stool becomes smooth as fiber adds bulk to it.
 Fiber also enhances peristaltic motion and the secretion of gastric juices.
 This entire process helps to reduce the severity of conditions like constipation and protects your stomach and colon from various serious illnesses like colorectal cancer.

 Carrots are rich in Vitamin C which helps to stimulate the activities of white blood cells.
 White blood cells are primarily responsible for protecting our body from harmful diseases and other foreign objects.
-In addition, they also have a number of antiseptic and antibacterial properties which help to strengthen our immunity system.
+In addition, carrot also have a number of antiseptic and antibacterial properties which help to strengthen our immunity system.